nam11/Biology_Invasive_Species/index.md

 The addition of buffelgrass to the Sonoran desert has not caused an increase in the number of wildfires, but buffelgrass worsens the fires that are common to the Sonoran desert.
 The additional "fuel" has caused fires to burn hotter and spread farther than the wildfires before buffelgrass was introduced to the Sonoran desert.
 The bigger and hotter fires burn not only the buffelgrass, but also the plants native to the Sonoran desert.
 The buffelgrass-fueled wildfires are specifically risky for plants that grow slowly, like cacti, or are easy to ignite, like bushes.

-The plants that live in deserts where buffelgrass is native have evolved to withstand hotter fires and consequently are less severely affected by buffelgrass wildfires.
+The plants that live in the deserts that buffelgrass is native to in Africa, Asia, and the Middle East have evolved to withstand hotter fires and consequently are less severely affected by buffelgrass wildfires.

 <figcaption><b><i>A field of buffelgrass ablaze</i></b></figcaption>
 <img src="https://www.fs.usda.gov/Internet/FSE_MEDIA/fsbdev3_019698.jpg" width="500" />